 Bibracte sunk more and more into oblivion.

-It took almost two-thousand years, until scientists initiated archaeological excavations on Mont Beuvrey, where they surmised and later discovered the remains of the once important Celtic village.
+It took almost two-thousand years, until scientists initiated archaeological excavations on Mont Beuvrey, where they surmised and discovered soon afterwards the remains of the once important Celtic village.

 Featured Image: Autun near Plan d’Eau du Vallon